paalss/nvim/README.md

 **Clone config**

+> [!WARNING]
-:warning: If you already have a `.config/nvim`-directory with important files, make sure to create a backup of it first!
+> If you already have a `.config/nvim`-directory with important files, make sure to create a backup of it first!

 ```sh
 git clone git@github.com:paalss/nvim.git ~/.config/nvim